marafathussain/ML_book_easy/chapters/chapter2.md

 ### 2.1.1 Lists: Your First Data Container

 Lists are Python's most basic sequential data structure.
-Imagine you're cataloging genes of interest from a recent study.
+Imagine you are cataloging genes of interest from a recent study.
 A list lets you store these gene names in order:

 **What is a list?**
 A list is an ordered collection of items enclosed in square brackets `[]`.
 Items can be of any type, numbers, text (strings), or even other lists.
 Most importantly for our purposes, lists are ordered (the first item stays first) and mutable (you can change them after creation).